Lefkas sailing holidays

 Vathy

-Vathy - Βαθύ is the main ferry port of Meganisi and the deep Vathy bay offers several mooring options: the old harbour in the SE, the marina directly west and the short quay at Taverna Karnagio - Καρνάγιο Lat Long
+Vathý - Βαθύ is the main ferry port of Meganisi and the deep Vathy bay offers several mooring options: the old harbour in the SE, the marina directly west and the short quay Lat Long at Taverna Karnagio - Καρνάγιο.

 The old port and marina offer allround protection and – crucially – are ideal for the summer mistral / maestro conditions: the prevailing north-west winds.